Derived deformations of Artin stacks: Examples

 \end{definition}

 We now consider the commutative diagram

 of adjunctions of homogeneous simplicial category-valued functors on $\C_{\L}$.

-\begin{definition} Given a hemisimplicial $A$-algebra $R_*$, define the category $s_+\Mod(R_*)$ to consist of hemisimplicial $A$-modules $M_*$ equipped with an associative multiplication $R_*\ten M_* \to M_*$, respecting the hemisimplicial structures.
+\begin{definition} Given an almost simplicial $A$-algebra $R_*$, define the category $s_+\Mod(R_*)$ to consist of almost simplicial $A$-modules $M_*$ equipped with an associative multiplication $R_*\ten M_* \to M_*$, respecting the almost simplicial structures.
 This has a simplicial model structure (by applying \cite{Hirschhorn} Theorem 11.3.2 to the forgetful functor $s_+\Mod(R_*)\to s_+\Mod(A)$).

 All objects of $s_+\Mod(R_*)$ are fibrant.
 Since $A\ten (\pd \Delta^n)_* \to A\ten ( \Delta^n)_*$ has a retraction in $s_+\Mod(A)$, we see that for all cofibrant $C_* \in s_+\Mod(R_*)$,

 is trivially fibrant. \end{definition}